- FPGAs iCE40 series for a small form factor.

 Coriolis mass flow measurement technology is the most accurate and reliable method for direct mass flow measurement.
 This technology utilises the Coriolis effect, where the oscillation of a vibrating tube is distorted by the flow of fluid passing through it, to measure the mass flow of fluids.

-The designed flow meter is highly versatile and capable of operating under challenging process conditions, including two-phase flow.
-The technology is successfully implemented in commercial meters and is widely used in various industrial applications.
+The designed flow metre is highly versatile and capable of operating under challenging process conditions, including two-phase flow.
+The technology is successfully implemented in commercial metres and is widely used in various industrial applications.

 HSR/PRP protocols